terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vapp_network.html.markdown

   dns_suffix         = "mybiz.biz"
   guest_vlan_allowed = true

-  # VCD 10.4.1+ API does not allow to remove vApp network from
+  # Vcloud 10.4.1+ API does not allow to remove vApp network from
   # a powered on vApp.
 Setting reboot_vapp_on_removal to true
   # will allow to power off parent vApp for network removal.
   # Note.
 It will power on the vApp if it was not powered off